2:00 p.m. Gear Check Day Before Climb Begins

 Air travelers are strongly advised against booking flights out until the day after your climb concludes.
 Trip schedules will not be adjusted to accommodate return flights booked on the same day your climb concludes.

 We recommend booking a room for the night before your climb and for the night your climb concludes.
 We will return to our office late on Day 3, between 6 p.m. and 11 p.m., and you can return to your hotel.

 We strongly advise against flying out until the day after your climb concludes.
 Trip schedules will not be adjusted to accommodate return flights booked on the same day your climb concludes.

 The MarQueen Hotel: One block from our office and often able to offer a discount for our climbers.
 They are helpful and familiar with our programs.
 Please book early as Seattle hotels can be fully booked in summer months.

 Reserve by phone: (206) 282-7407, (888) 445-3076.

-Reserve online: The Marqueen Hotel.
-Use promotional code “Alpine” to a get discount, when available.
+Reserve online at this link: The Marqueen Hotel.
+Or use promotional code “Alpine” to a get discount, when available during checkout.

 We are located in lower Queen Anne, downtown Seattle, and are a short walk or taxi ride away from many other hotels.
 You may elect to stay in any one of the numerous hotels in the area.
 You will be responsible for getting to our office for your gear check the day before your climb and morning departure on Day 1 of the climb.